cairo-book/cairo-book/src/ch15-03-borrowing-code-from-another-contract-class.md

 {{#label library_syscall}}
 <span class="caption">Listing {{#ref library_syscall}}: A sample contract using `library_call_syscall` system call</span>

-To use `library_call_syscall` syscall, we passed in the contract class hash, the selector of the function we want to execute, and the serialized call arguments.
+To use this syscall, we passed in the class hash, the selector of the function we want to call and the call arguments.
+The call arguments must be provided as an array of arguments, serialized to a `Span<felt252>`.
+To serialize the arguments, we can simply use the `Serde` trait, provided that the types being serialized implement this trait.
+The call returns an array of serialized values, which we'll need to deserialize ourselves!

 ## Summary

 Congratulations for finishing this chapter!
-You have learned many new concepts:
+You have learned a lot of new concepts:

+- How _Contracts_ differ from _Classes_ and how the ABI describes them for external sources.
+- How to call functions from other contracts and classes using the _Dispatcher_ pattern.
-- Contract endpoints, allowing to execute some of the code of any contract.
+- How to use _Library calls_ to execute the logic of another class in the context of the caller.
-- Contract ABI, summarizing in a JSON file all entrypoints of a contract, as well as any other additional needed data.
-- Contract Dispatcher and Library Dispatcher, which are structs that implement the `DispatcherTrait`, allowing to either call another contract using the `DispatcherImpl` or borrow code from another contract class using the `LibraryDispatcherImpl`.
-- Low level `call_contract_syscall`, `library_call_syscall`, used under the hood by the `DispatcherImpl` and the `LibraryDispatcherImpl`, but manipulable by anyone who wants to use them directly.
+- The two syscalls that Starknet provides to interact with contracts and classes:

-You should now have all the required tools to know how to interact with a deployed contract, and how to craft a contract that interacts with others or borrows the code form other classes.
+You now have all the required tools to develop complex applications with logic spread across multiple contracts and classes.
+In the next chapter, we will explore more advanced topics that will help you unleash the full potential of Starknet.